roundyyy/ai-infinity-talker/README.md

 4. **Run the Installation Script**:
     - Open the extracted folder.
     - Double-click `start.bat`.
-This will automatically install all required dependencies and start the application.
+This will automatically install all required dependencies (have a coffee, it will download about 8GB of libraries and models) and start the application.

 ## Usage